Iran protests are the biggest in years to challenge the regime. Here's what to know.

 "I've made the statement very strongly that if they start killing people like they have in the past, we will get involved," Mr. Trump said.
 "We'll be hitting them very hard where it hurts.
 And that doesn't mean boots on the ground, but it means hitting them very, very hard where it hurts.
 So, we don't want that to happen."

 In a Jan.
-2 post on Truth Social, Mr. Trump said: "If Iran [shoots] and violently kills peaceful protesters, which is their custom, the United States of America will come to their rescue."

-"We are locked and loaded and ready to go," the president said.
+2 post on Truth Social, he said: "If Iran [shoots] and violently kills peaceful protesters, which is their custom, the United States of America will come to their rescue.
+We are locked and loaded and ready to go."

 Speaking on Fox News on Jan.
-8, Mr. Trump said the U.S. was "ready" to hit Iran hard if protesters were killed, but said, "for the most part, they haven't" been.
+8, Mr. Trump said the U.S. was "ready" to hit Iran hard if protesters were killed, but added, "for the most part, they haven't" been.

+A senior U.S. official confirmed to CBS News on Jan.
+11 that Mr. Trump has been briefed on new options for potential military strikes.

 The president's comments came just over six months after he ordered airstrikes on three Iranian nuclear facilities, amid a deadly days-long conflict between Iran and Israel.